neuroretransmit/cicada/2014/008-sixth-onion/README.md

 ## Outguess

-This is the lead up to a private round, there are 4 outguess messages within.
-The first two have the same squares.
+There are 4 outguess messages within the new pages.
+The first two have the same frame for the squares.
 Below is all four messages.
+The frames are `3`, `3`, `0`, `1`.
+None of the squares are magic squares, so this is requesting three from past puzzles.

+1. There are 3 in [magicsquares.txt](../007-fifth-onion/magicsquares.txt) (obtained through OpenPuff)
+2. There is also [square.txt](../005-third-onion/square.txt) (data wedged between the pages in the third onion/same square from Liber Primus page with "void", etc. in it), it is the last square in the 3 from [magicsquares.txt](../007-fifth-onion/magicsquares.txt).

 See [09.jpg.asc](./09.jpg.asc)